 The entry demonstrates an understanding of the technology and market potential of the chosen technology, and the path to improved technology and/or enhanced adoption is well-articulated and reasonable.
-The team demonstrates a commitment to diversity, equity, inclusion, and justice.

 America has vast marine energy and hydropower resources-and the continued development of new technologies and modernization and existing assets will be critical to furthering the nation's shorter-term electricity sector decarbonization goals, and to longer-term economywide focused objectives.
 Water power has important benefits across multiple infrastructure sectors and to the people who depend on them.
 There are opportunities to evaluate how to harness and deliver water power, including through building more resilient infrastructure; providing power to produce clean water; unlocking the full potential of all ocean resources (Powering the Blue Economy or PBE), particularly in the context of climate change and its impact on our oceans; and better aligning technology development with end users and communities.
 Therefore, WPTO is seeking new, innovative business models to improve or enhance the commercial potential of marine energy, particularly within blue economy markets, or next-generation hydropower and pumped storage systems.